 Goals of the IL Network for the three-year period of the plan.

-Goal 1: People with disabilities receive effective and quality IL services leading to greater independence.
+Goal 1: People with disabilities across the state receive effective and quality IL services leading to greater independence.

-Goal 2: People in Utah are aware of the issue’s disability presents and the value of full participation in society.
+Goal 2: People across the state of Utah are aware of the issue’s disability presents and the value of full participation in society.

 Goal 3: Youth with disabilities are participating in their communities